kkrishnak22/servicenow_doc/Scripts/APIs/PDFGenerationAPI.md

 - The variable `v` will hold this object
 - You can now use `v` to call methods on the PDFGenerationAPI object

+## Main PDF Conversion Methods

-- The main function for PDF conversion is `convertToPDF(String html, String targetTable, String targetTableSysId, String pdfName)`.
-Here, the four main attributes we need to input in this function are the HTML code we wrote for the template, the Target table name, its sysid, and the name we want our generated PDF to have.
+The main function for PDF conversion is `convertToPDF(String html, String targetTable, String targetTableSysId, String pdfName)`.
+The four main attributes we need to input in this function are:

-- if target table as User table ‘sys_user’ here because we want the generated PDF to be available for the Employee to download at their User profile.
+- HTML code for the template
+- Target table name
+- Target table sys_id
+- Name for the generated PDF

-## convertToPDFWithHeaderFooter()
+## Method 1: convertToPDFWithHeaderFooter()

 ### Syntax
 `pdfResponse = v.convertToPDFWithHeaderFooter(html, targetTable, targetTableSysId, pdfName, options);`